kk-ykos/kk-ykos/README.md

 - 👋 Hello!
-I’m Kirtikumar a dedicated data professional
+I’m Kirtikumar; a dedicated data professional
 - 👀 With a passion for solving complex business problems and driving success through data and analytics and make a difference
 - 🌱 I'm continuing to find ...
 Data Driven Business Solution, optmizing the way we do things
 - 💞️ I’m looking to collaborate on Analytics, BI, Visualization Projects